 Representative Transactional Experience

-- Led the IP due diligence on behalf of a global pharmaceutical company in its over $500 million dollar acquisition of a growing immunotherapy company.
+- Led the IP due diligence on behalf of a global pharmaceutical company in its over $500 million acquisition of a growing immunotherapy company.

 - Led the IP due diligence on behalf of a global pharmaceutical company in the potential multi-billion dollar acquisition of a target pharmaceutical company.